photonswap-finance/documents/get-started/how-to-use-farms.md

 ### Putting your LP Tokens into the Farm

 1. Go back to the [Farms page](https://photonswap.finance/farms#/farm) and locate your Farm.
 Click on the Deposite button.
 It will expand to show more details\
+and you'll see **Deposit (your pair) LP tokens** button, it will open a dialog when you click on that button.\
 Type the amount of LP Tokens you would like to farm with into the field, or just click **Max** to use all of your LP Tokens.

 2. When you’re ready, click the **Approve** button and confirm your action in your wallet.\
- After a short wait, the Approve button will change to **Deposit LP**.
+ After a short wait, the Approve button will change to **Deposit**.
 Click it and a new window will appear.

 3. When you have the amount entered, the **Confirm** button will light up.
 Click it.
 Your wallet will ask you to confirm your action.